The Missing Ingredient In the Beauty EQUATION

-Skin is the largest organ in the body, and aside from wanting it to look great, it’s also incredibly important that we make the overall health of our skin a priority.
-Our skin is like our shield to external stressors and protects our internal organs.
-Without a healthy shield everything inside is at risk.
+Skin is the largest organ in your body, and aside from wanting it to look great, it’s also incredibly important that you make the overall health of your skin a priority.
+Your skin is your shield to external stressors and protects your internal organs.
+Without a healthy shield, everything inside is at risk.

 “Your body thinks it’s under attack, and it’s going to form all these inflammatory markers or inflammatory cells to help treat that attack.”

 Dr. Forum Patel of Union Square Laser Dermatology in New York City

 In short, when you’re stressed on the inside, your skin shows the stress on the outside.

 “Stress stimulates the brain to produce a specific set of hormones that prepare the body for the stressful environment.
 As a side effect, these hormones rev up activity of sebaceous glands in the skin, leading to higher than normal levels of oil, blockages in the pores and acne breakouts.”